studio404pl/test/README.md

 #### what about icons?

-By icons i mean situation when i have more than 10 images and want to use them in different sizes and places.
+By icons, I mean a situation where I have 10 or more images and want to use them in different sizes and places.

-For solid (one color) icons i recommend [fontello - fontface generator](http://fontello.com).
+For solid (one color) icons, I recommend [fontello - fontface generator](http://fontello.com).
 It supports literally all platforms.
-You can review uploaded icons, download export file for future use, style sizes and colors through css.
+You can review uploaded icons, export the file for future use,  and style sizes and colours through css.

-For multiple colors i recommend [grumpicon](http://www.grumpicon.com/) it's a webapp wrapper for grunticon that handles all necessary processes and generate for you all svg images with png fallbacks and stylesheets.
+For multiple colours, I recommend [grumpicon](http://www.grumpicon.com/).
+It's a webapp wrapper for grunticon that handles all necessary processes and generates svg images with png fallbacks and stylesheets.

-Of course you can go with svg but from what i know it's not a bulletproof solution - if you have other opinion on that - please let me know.
+Of course you can go with svg, but from what I know it's not a bulletproof solution - if you have another opinion on that - please let me know.

 ## CHECKLIST before pushing project to acceptation